ElijT/Apps-Script-collection/README.md

 ## Ping_website.gs
 This function will ping every 15 minutes during day and 30 minutes during night a given website.
 The script does nothing with the ping information but is nice to play around with triggers!

+## Ping_website.gs
+This function will ping every 15 minutes during day and 30 minutes during night a given website.
+The script does nothing with the ping information but is nice to play around with triggers!

+## Collection from *Learning Google Apps script* website
+*This script colection is published here( http://sites.google.com/view/googlappsscript/) and I am allowing myself to store them and expand based on those results.
+If you re-use those code please reference the original website as well.*
+### Description of the scripts:
+- Multiple Page Webapp: A basis to create a multi page website from Google Apps script.
+The visual is pretty minimalist but it allows to expand from here.
+- Converting Images to DataURIs: A great workflow to use base64 encoded url to serve images.